codewithayo/example/README.md

-#My name is Seyi Owoeye
+#My name is Seyi Owoeye, I like to play video games